 Millibo Art Theatre

-This R-rated production definitely isn’t for kids but it’s perfect for some irreverent holiday fun.
-The beloved Modbo gallery has closed, but its holiday cabaret lives on in a new venue.
+This R-rated production definitely isn’t for kids, but it’s perfect for some irreverent holiday fun.
+The beloved Modbo gallery has closed, but its holiday cabaret lives on each year at the Millibo Theatre.
 Enjoy tawdry songs, laughs, dances and some brief moments of holiday earnestness at this year’s performance.

 Millibo Art Theatre